Twins vs. Blue Jays Player Props Betting Odds

-Player prop bet options for Bo Bichette, Carlos Correa and others are available when the Toronto Blue Jays host the Minnesota Twins at Rogers Centre on Friday (first pitch at 7:07 PM ET).
+Sportsbooks have set player props for Bo Bichette, Carlos Correa and others when the Toronto Blue Jays host the Minnesota Twins at Rogers Centre on Saturday at 3:07 PM ET.

 Twins vs. Blue Jays Game Info